Welcome to the Corrections Center of Northwest Ohio

 Class instruction consists of individualized learning, one-on-one, small group and large group instruction.
 Class time may consist of one or more of these styles of learning.

 Each student is expected to attend our program for at least 12 hours.

-Each student is re-evaluated after three months or 100 hours of instruction to document student progress.
+Each student is re-evaluated on a monthly basis to document student progress.